ismet55555/nvim/.github/README.md

 ## Setup

 1. Clone into the right path:
-    - MacOS/Linux:
-		- `git clone https://github.com/ismet55555/nvim.git ~/.config/nvim`
+    - MacOS/Linux: `git clone https://github.com/ismet55555/nvim.git ~/.config/nvim`
-    - Windows:
-		- `git clone https://github.com/ismet55555/nvim.git ~/AppData/Local/nvim`
+    - Windows: `git clone https://github.com/ismet55555/nvim.git ~/AppData/Local/nvim`

-2. Open `nvim` by entering `nvim`
+2. Open NeoVim by entering `nvim`
 	- This should initialize `PackerSync`, let it finish
 	- If it does not, enter `:PackerSync`